Skip to main content

 • Use an existing account from your team.
 If a coworker already has a Google Ads account set up, ask them to add your Google identity through Google Ads' user management.
 After that you can connect normally.

-With the access you grant, Hero Marketer can:
+With the access that you grant, Hero Marketer can:

-• List the Google Ads accounts your Google identity has access to.
+• List the Google Ads accounts that your Google identity has access to.

 • Read existing campaigns, keywords, ad copy, and extensions.